top of page

 Dixieland

-Jazz style developed in the 1910s as a variant of New Orleans style performed by white musicians.
+1910s jazz style that is a variant of New Orleans style performed by white musicians.

 E.g. The Original Dixieland Jazz Band.